 Aptamer-Drug Conjugation (ApDC)

 As a leading service provider focused on drug development, BOC Sciences has been supporting customers at the forefront of drug conjugation.
 Building drug conjugates facilitates the selective delivery of toxic therapeutic cargos to diseased cells.
-Among them, nucleic acid aptamers are one of the scaffolds that have received the most attention.
-We provide aptamer-drug conjugation services to meet your unique project needs.
-Our scientific team will work with you to create a scope of work to complete the project on time and within specifications.
+Among them, nucleic acid aptamers are one of the delivery systems that have received the most attention.
+We provide aptamer drug conjugation services to meet your unique project needs.

-Nucleic acid aptamers are short, single-stranded oligonucleotides (DNA or RNA molecules) with a stable 3D structure, also known as “chemical antibodies”, which could be used as potential drug-delivery vehicles and are able to bind to a molecular target through secondary or tertiary conformation.
+Nucleic acid aptamers, also known as chemical antibodies, has a unique three-dimensional structure allowing it to bind to a molecular target through secondary or tertiary conformation, served as potential drug-delivery vehicles.
 The targets of aptamers range from small molecules and proteins to intact cells.

 Advantages of aptamers served as targeting ligands: